plumphp/plum-json/README.md

 Change Log
 ----------

-*No version released.*
+### Version 0.1 (17 February 2015)

+- Initial release

 License
 -------

 The MIT license applies to plumphp/plum- json.
-For the full copyright and license information, please view the LICENSE file distributed with this source code.
+For the full copyright and license information, please view the [LICENSE](https://github.com/plumphp/plum-json/blob/master/LICENSE) file distributed with this source code.